Guidelines for Minors

 Program Coordinator: Scott Kelting

-This minor educates students within the college in the principles and various aspects of sustainable environmental design with global, regional and local perspectives and concepts.
-It provides students with the knowledge and abilities needed to integrate concerns for ecology, social equity and economics within the context of human and natural resource systems and the built environment.
+The CAED’s Sustainable Environments program offers a cross-section of Cal Poly students an opportunity to become informed about the principles and problems of sustainable environmental design with global, regional and local perspectives and concepts – and then to attempt to implement sustainable practices locally.
+The program teaches students from across all majors to integrate concerns for ecology, social equity and economics in the context of human and natural resource systems and the built environment.

 Program Coordinator: Margot McDonald